Ra1nnYT/Ra1nnYT.github.io/readme.md

 Welcome to the discontinued TG20 website!
 This is the "legacy" version of my website.
-It will no longer be updated and will be used to host backups of my games from itch.io to be played.
+It will occasionally be updated, but don't expect major changes at all.
+Hope ya'll enjoy my dumb funny site!

 Credits:
 - JerosGamer89 and WylieMaster: Source code for the site